Your Product Roadmap Is Lying to You

 Three practices that turn a roadmap from a decoration into a tool:

 Weekly reviews.
 Spend 30 minutes every week reviewing whether your Now items are on track, whether anything has emerged that warrants reprioritization, and whether you've learned anything that changes the assumptions behind the roadmap.
-Monthly reviews are too infrequent for early-stage companies where a single customer conversation can flip a priority.
+Monthly reviews are too infrequent for early-stage companies where a single customer conversation that surfaces real signal can flip a priority.

 Public commitments, not secret commitments.
 The roadmap should be visible to everyone who needs to trust it - team members, key partners, board members.
 When the roadmap is a single source of truth that everyone has agreed to, the pressure to add stakeholder requests becomes a visible conversation rather than a quiet drift.